helgasoft/leaflet.dexie/README.md

 Leaflet.dexie.js
 ================
-A Leaflet plugin for local persistant storage using library [Dexie.js](https://github.com/dfahlander/Dexie.js).
+A Leaflet plugin for offline maps storage using library [Dexie.js](https://github.com/dfahlander/Dexie.js).

+The source code is based on [leaflet.offline](https://github.com/allartk/leaflet.offline), which uses [localForage](https://github.com/localForage/localForage) to access indexedDB.
+&emsp; In our opinion (after lots of coding & testing), [Dexie.js](https://github.com/dfahlander/Dexie.js) is a better solution than localForage - smaller size, efficient and well supported.

 ### Demo
 The [Demo](https://helgasoft.github.io/leaflet.dexie/index.html) implements creation and deletion of offline maps and can simulate offline map display.